-Google May Be Entering the Video Game Console Wars
+Google May Enter The Video Game Console Wars

 While Google isn’t exactly a newcomer to the gaming industry, thanks to YouTube Gaming, they’ve never shown any public desire to create their own platform.

-That all changed this past weekend when news leaked suggesting that Google is currently developing a console that they believe will challenge both Sony’s Playstation and Microsoft’s Xbox.
+That all changed this past weekend.
+Leaked news is suggesting Google is currently developing a console they believe will challenge both Sony’s Playstation and Microsoft’s Xbox.

-Kotaku recently learned the technology conglomerate is in the midst of constructing their own gaming system code-named ‘Yeti’, which will be a streaming platform.
-Currently, not much is known about ‘Yeti’, though it’s believed the system will allow for play on multiple devices, which means you won’t need the most up-to-date computer or graphics card if you’re a PC gaming fan.
-The console would reportedly offload the work of rendering graphics to high-powered computers elsewhere, allowing you to play a graphic heavy game on something as meager as a Chromebook.
+Kotaku recently learned the technology conglomerate is in the midst of constructing their own gaming system code-named “Yeti,” which will be a streaming platform.
+Currently, not much is known about the project, though it’s believed the system will allow for play on multiple devices.
+This means you won’t need the most up-to-date computer or graphics card if you’re a PC gaming fan.
+The console would reportedly offload the work of rendering graphics to high-powered computers elsewhere.
+By doing so, it would allow you to play a graphics-heavy game on something as meager as a Chromebook.

-Keep Playing: Here Are All the WTF?
+Keep playing: Here Are All The WTF?
 Moments From E3 2018

-As far as a ‘Yeti’ release date, that remains a mystery.
-Though it certainly sounds as if Google is doing all they can to give both Sony and Microsoft a run for their money come their next-gen consoles.
+As far as a “Yeti” release date, it remains a mystery.
+It certainly sounds like Google plans to give Sony and Microsoft a run for their money.